smguilia/overview-1/services_region.md

 ### Americas
 {: #iaas-service-americas}

 The following infrastructure resources are available in North and South America.
 Match the resource row with the column representing the data center or multi-zone region.
-A check mark indicates the resource is available in that location.
+A check mark indicates that the resource is available in that location.
 The Dallas (MZR) and Washington DC (MZR) columns represent multi-zone regions where deployment is managed automatically across several data centers.

 | Service | Montreal 01 | Toronto 01 |
 |-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|